citusdata/citus/src/backend/distributed/README.md

 - SELECT after SELECT - can use different connection
 - DML after SELECT – can use different connection
 - All other cases – must use same connection

+The key function that deals with this logic is `FindPlacementListConnection` in [placement_connection.c](/src/backend/distributed/connection/placement_connection.c), which is called via `GetConnectionIfPlacementAccessedInXact` by the adaptive executor.

 We sometimes allow the same shard group placement to be accessed from different connections (first two cases).
 Consider a transaction that does a query on a reference table followed by a join between a distributed table and a reference table.
 Currently Citus would parallelize the second query, but that implicitly causes the reference table to be accessed from multiple connections.
 After that, we can still perform writes on the reference table (second case), because they do not conflict with the reads.
 However, we cannot perform most DDL commands involving the reference table because the locks would conflict with the reads, such that it would self-deadlock (blocked waiting for itself).
 We throw an error to prevent the self-deadlock and suggest set citus.multi_shard_modify_mode is ‘sequential’.
 Probably some DDL commands that take weaker locks would still be permissible, but we currently treat them all the same way.